A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: The parameter

-The following hardness result shows that we cannot hope to substantially improve the \xp results for \ppm parameterized by $\run(P)$ (Proposition~\ref{prop:xp} and Corollary~\ref{cor:xp}).
-Indeed, an fpt algorithm with respect to $\run(P)$ is only possible if $\fpt=\w{1}$.
+We continue with a corresponding hardness result.
+We prove that one cannot hope to substantially improve the \xp results in Theorem~\ref{thm:xp}: an FPT algorithm with respect to $\run(P)$ is only possible if $\fpt=\w{1}$.